TRT World - After France exit, Sahel states unite to tackle terror. Will it work?

 The Katiba Masina, allied with Ansar Dine, is one of many extremist armed groups that operate in Mali.

-Ovigwe Eguegu, a policy analyst at Development Reimagined, an international development consultancy, tells TRT World that while the Sahel militaries are demonstrating resilience, they face significant structural issues.
+Ovigwe Eguegu, a policy analyst at Development Reimagined, an international development consultancy, told TRT World that while the Sahel militaries are demonstrating resilience, they face significant structural issues.

 “These are really armies with deep, deep challenges.
 And it tells us about weapons plus competency plus capabilities, but those capabilities would need strong defense and military partnerships to be built.
 And those capabilities take time to build, right?”
 Eguegu tells TRT World.